oopeeti/boredless-tourist/README.md

 # Tourism Recommendation Engine

-This application is made for Computer Science Career path in Codecademy.com Point of the project was to learn Python, Git, and the Command Line to make a tourism recommendation service.
+This application is made for Computer Science Career path in Codecademy.com \n Point of the project was to learn Python, Git, and the Command Line to make a tourism recommendation service.